rogerhutchings/annotate-uploader/README.md

 # AnnoTate Subject Uploader

-Takes files provided by the Tate in their usual catalogue structure and uploads them as subjects to AnnoTate on Panoptes.
+Takes files provided by the Tate in their usual catalogue structure and uploads them as subjects / sets to AnnoTate on Panoptes.

 ## Requirements